Multi-Year Contract Risks and Returns in NPB

 Historical Background and Development

 A historical review reveals clear successes and failures.
-A textbook success is Shinnosuke Abe's four-year deal with the Yomiuri Giants in 2007: Abe maintained a batting average near .300 and won the RBI title in 2012, delivering returns commensurate with the investment.
+A textbook success is Shinnosuke Abe's four-year deal with the Yomiuri Giants in 2007: he hit .271, .293, .281 and .292 from 2008 through 2011, falling short of .300 in every one of those seasons, yet he anchored the middle of the order throughout.
+In 2012, the year after the contract expired, he took the RBI title with 104, the only 100-RBI total in either league that season.
 On the failure side, several clubs in the late 2000s signed foreign players to large multi-year deals only to see them depart mid-contract after underperforming, straining club finances.
 These experiences made organizations more cautious; by the 2010s, single-year contracts with club options became the norm for foreign players.
 For Japanese players, a growing trend is locking up stars with long-term extensions before they reach FA eligibility.

 Modern Challenges and Initiatives

 Recent risk-management innovations focus on contract structure.
 Incentive clauses that cap base salary while rewarding performance milestones have become widespread.
-Tetsuto Yamada's reported seven-year deal with the Yakult Swallows in 2022, for instance, included bonuses tied to reaching the plate-appearance threshold and batting .280 or above.
-Health clauses allowing salary reductions after extended absences—standard in MLB—are also gaining traction in NPB.
+Tetsuto Yamada, for instance, declined to exercise his FA rights in November 2020 and stayed with the Yakult Swallows on a seven-year contract beginning in 2021 (reported at 3.5 billion yen plus incentives), which set bonuses tied to reaching the plate-appearance threshold and batting .280 or above on top of his base salary.
+Health clauses allowing salary reductions after extended absences - standard in MLB - are also gaining traction in NPB.
 Some clubs have even negotiated mid-contract trade-enablement provisions to increase flexibility.
 These structural refinements aim to align the interests of player and organization more closely over the life of a deal.

 Future Outlook

 NPB multi-year contracts are likely to grow larger and longer under MLB's influence.
 Yoshinobu Yamamoto's 12-year, USD 325-million deal with the Los Angeles Dodgers in the 2023 off-season underscored the market value of top Japanese talent.
 Such MLB-scale contracts exert upward pressure on NPB's domestic FA market.
-However, NPB club revenues are far more limited than MLB's, and some teams already spend over 50 percent of revenue on total payroll.
+However, NPB club revenues are far more limited than MLB's, so payroll accounts for a heavier share of what a club takes in than it does in the major leagues.
 A failed multi-year commitment can hit NPB finances harder than it would an MLB franchise.
 Going forward, integrating data-driven future-performance projections and quantified injury-risk assessments into contract negotiations will be essential.
 Building sustainable contract models that serve both clubs and players is an increasingly critical management challenge for NPB.